ianturner88/vanilla-js-qwixx/README.md

 In this file, I will keep a running, live journal of my [efforts](https://ianturner88.github.io/vanilla-js-qwixx/) to build a replica of the boardgame qwixx.

+# April 4:

+The dice object largely consists of duplicate, but functional, code, so I will refactor this code on a new branch come Tuesday.
+Also, many of the variable definitions, like the querySelectors, will be shuffled over to a different file and imported, so the dice.js file is cleaner.

 # April 3:

 A method - setAllButtonsToUnavailable(arrButtonsIDs) - was written to block the user from using any of the buttons immediately after the dice is rolled.